MsSQLGirl/jubilant-data-wizards/Notebooks Presentations/SQL Saturday 1015 Vienna/README.md

     - Another way is to ship this as Jupyter Remote Book in GitHub.
     - Create an extension to package your Jupyter Book like [SQL Server Diagnostic Book as an Extension](https://github.com/EmanueleMeazzo/tsql.tech-Code-snippets/releases/tag/v1.0).

-6. How do I keep up with Azure Data Studio update?
+6. How do I keep up with Azure Data Studio releases?
 Check out [Azure Data Studio release blog post](https://cloudblogs.microsoft.com/sqlserver/?product=azure-data-studio) or [Release Notes](https://docs.microsoft.com/sql/azure-data-studio/release-notes-azure-data-studio).
 Also follow [@AzureDataStudio](http://twitter.com/AzureDataStudio] on twitter.

 A shout out to my PM colleagues, [Alan Yu](https://twitter.com/AlanYuSQL) and [Drew Skwiers-Koballa](https://twitter.com/SysAdminDrew), who are also active on Twitter on tips & tricks including new releases of Azure Data Studio.